Sumit Arora, Pratap Singh Rathi, Som Mandal and Ajit Gupta bag Times Excellence Awards 2021 | Business

 Sumit Arora, Pratap Singh Rathi, Som Mandal and Ajit Gupta bag Times Excellence Awards 2021

-Top industry leaders, professionals and entrepreneurs were honoured with Times Excellence Award 2021 for their exceptional achievements in their respective fields.
 At this prestigious platform, Times Group awarded Mr. Sumit Arora, Mr. Pratap Singh Rathi, Mr. Som Mandal and Mr. Ajit Gupta for their achieving excellence in professional as well as entrepreneurial fields.
+Ajit Gupta, Founder Managing Director, Ajit Industries Private Limited has been honoured with Excellence in Sustainable Green Packaging award by Times Group.

 - Country: